/

 Here are several tips on how to build a product design team:

-1. Hire generalists.
-What your design team just can’t go without is UX and UI design.
-A generalist is a person who is skilled in a variety of talents that are applicable to both positions.
+What your design team can't go without is UX and UI design.
+A generalist is a person who is skilled in a variety of talents that apply to both positions.
 Having a generalist on your team gives you someone who isn't scared to take charge of the entire design process, from building user flows to creating high-fidelity prototypes.

-Product designers at Eleken, for example, are generalists all dedicated to their specific projects, where they are responsible for user experience, visual design, UX research, and everything needed to create high-quality design solutions.
+Product designers at Eleken, for example, are generalists.
+They are all dedicated to their specific projects and responsible for user experience, visual design, UX research, and everything needed to create high-quality design solutions.

 Following a well-established design process makes it clear for a team what they should do, when to do it, and what they should get as the result.
 Therefore, at Eleken, we have a defined product design process for different types of services.
 Here’s what our process looks like for an MVP design.